 Generally, there are two ways you can build a Purchase Requisition Custom Report:

 - By items, using Items (and other) data.

 Let’s consider examples of both types and define their features and advantages.

-Such a way of reporting is proper when you need to analyze your requisitions from the general view and cluster documents by specific features without diving into items.
+This reporting type is applicable when you need to generally analyze your requisitions and cluster documents by specific features without diving into items.

-Let's say you want to regularly monitor the total amount of PRs, generated by each Department and statistics of its proceeding.
+Let’s say you want to regularly monitor the total amount of PRs, generated by each Department and the statistics of its proceedings.

 To do this, you need a list of PR documents filtered by a specific period with indicated Departments, Status, and Total sums.
 It could be formed through the PR Custom Report with the use of General data only.